Beach Area Master Plan

 Now we are firmly into the implementation phase of the Master Plan.
 Two community fundraising events were conducted by the BPOA which raised approximately $60,000 for the replacement of the Pavilion located at Atlantic Avenue and Ocean Boulevard.
 Additional countless amounts have been donated through the architectural services of Robert Currie, our BPOA Vice-President.
 On 3/26/2014, the city officially opened the new Pavilion with a ribbon-cutting ceremony attended by a large assembly of Delray Beach residents from all parts of the city.
 The new versions of attractive replacement benches, trash cans, and showers were also introduced with the new Pavilion.
 Landscaping for this area was donated by the Grass River Garden Club.
 We are currently working with the city and the Downtown Development Authority (DDA) on private donation opportunities for new and replacement benches as well as donation markers near the Pavilion.

-The BPOA Board would like to thank everyone involved in this process of developing the Beach Area Master Plan: the Mayor and City Commissioners, city staff, the Community Redevelopment Agency, Ocean Properties, Northern Trust Bank, Perry King Neubauer, Robert Currie, and everyone participating in the charrette and the various other meetings.
+The BPOA Board would like to thank everyone involved in this process of developing the Beach Area Master Plan: the Mayor and City Commissioners, city staff, the Community Redevelopment Agency, Ocean Properties, Northern Trust Bank, Perry King Neubauer, the late Robert Currie, and everyone participating in the charrette and the various other meetings.
 We look forward to participating with city staff and the community in the implementation process.

 Beach Promenade Renovation Project Ribbon Cutting Ceremony

 The City held a ribbon cutting ceremony for the Beach Promenade renovation project on January 27, 2018.
 The BPOA partnered with the City Green Initiative Advancement Board to give away reusable, environmentally-friendly water bottles at the event.